-As we discuss in our article “Is a Housing Report or Property Inspection report required for a UK spouse visa or partner visa in 2021?”, there are some situations in which is would probably be a good idea to get a housing report done.
+As we discuss in our article “Is a Housing Report or Property Inspection report required for a UK spouse visa or partner visa in 2021?” and part 1 of our free video series, there are some situations in which is would probably be a good idea to get a housing report done.

 In such a case, a housing report is a convenient way to show that the property is neither overcrowded nor that it falls foul of the relevant health & safety regulations.

 When is the spouse visa UK fee paid?

 The Home Office processing fee is paid on the spouse visa online application.
 The date that the spouse visa UK fee is paid is the date that the application is technically submitted.